-When frustrated parents follow incorrect information and do not obtain the desired effect, they may resort to harsh methods, such as yelling or spanking.
-Unfortunately, these methods are strongly associated with externalizing problems, such as aggression or conduct disorder, and internalizing symptoms, such as anxiety or depression8–10.
+When frustrated parents follow incorrect information and do not obtain the desired effect, they may become more angry and resort to harsh methods, such as yelling or spanking.
+Unfortunately, these methods are strongly associated with behavior problems, such as aggression or conduct disorder, and internalizing problems, such as anxiety or depression9–11.

 Using Time-Out The Right Way – According to Science

-Researchers have identified eight key ingredients to make time-out effective and free of drawbacks6.
+Researchers have identified eight key ingredients to make time-out effective and free of drawbacks7.

 1. Time in when your child is not in time-out

 Positive reinforcement is a key ingredient for time-outs to work.
 Time-out from positive reinforcement is moving a child from a highly reinforced situation to one with minimal stimuli, and no others to interact with.

 For that to be effective, a child’s regular environment (time in) needs to be full of positive reinforcers, such as positive interactions, physical affection, and interesting activities, to contrast with the timeout area.
 Also, paying attention to good behavior right after the time-out encourages a learning environment that reinforces those positive changes.

 If a child lives in an environment filled with negative interactions, or lack of affection and fun activities, it won’t make much difference whether a child is put into a time-out or not, and therefore will not be effective in discouraging misbehavior.